Bonus Material: Free, Kickass Headline Generator

 But all of this was pointless if you do nothing with this information.

-Don’t be afraid to test different formulas with different areas of application.
+Don’t be afraid to test different formulas.
 Testing is the fun part!

 Or just plug a few details into our headline generator and let it do the work for you.